 Bristol council used Commonplace to be informed of key active travel issues in the community, and how cycling/walking routes in the city could be improved.

-Learn more about how the Guiness Partnership and Newman Francis used Commonplace to conduct both online and offline community engagement in the Northwold Estate Regeneration project.
+Learn about how the Guiness Partnership and Newman Francis used Commonplace to conduct community engagement in the Northwold Estate Regeneration project.

 Understand more about Lewisham's award-winning approach to community engagement and how they used Commonplace as a hub for all the feedback they received.